lambda-snail/dotnet-host-example/readme.md

 callback(fn);
 ```

-That's it, we now know how to expose functions for consumption by the hosted dotnet runtime.
-It was a bit surprising that the documentation doesn't say anything about this (at least as far as I can tell), but maybe it's just me who cannot read.
+That's it, we now know how to expose functions for consumption by the hosted dotnet runtime!

 # Limitations